Hair Loss Medication

 Our hair growth is affected by various aspects of our life, from our immune system and hormones to genetics and medical conditions:

-- Androgenetic alopecia — which causes female or male pattern baldness — stems from genetic susceptibility and hormonal changes.
+Androgenetic alopecia often stems from genetic susceptibility and hormonal changes.
 Androgens, particularly dihydrotestosterone (DHT), bind to androgen receptors in the hair follicles and cause the follicles to shrink over time.
-This results in finer, shorter hair and eventually leads to hair thinning and hair loss.
+This results in finer, shorter hair and eventually leads to hair thinning and loss.

-- Stress, cancer treatment (like chemotherapy) and certain medications (such as those used to treat heart disease, arthritis and depression) can also cause you to lose hair as a side effect.
+Stress, cancer treatment (like chemotherapy), chemical relaxers and other medications (such as those used to treat heart disease, arthritis and depression) can also cause you to lose hair.

-In some cases, the hair loss caused by these conditions is only temporary, while there are also certain types of hair loss that cannot be effectively treated with hair loss medication.
+In some cases, these conditions only cause temporary hair loss.
+There are also certain types of hair loss that cannot be effectively treated with medication.

 What is the best hair loss medicine for male pattern baldness?

-Finasteride and minoxidil are among the most effective licenced hair loss treatments in the UK for male pattern baldness.
-Clinical studies have explored the effectiveness of a finasteride and minoxidil combined treatment, which indicated that this may result in better results than that of monotherapies.
+Finasteride and minoxidil are considered among the most effective licensed hair loss treatments in the UK for male and female pattern hair loss.
+Clinical studies have explored the effectiveness of a finasteride and minoxidil combined treatment, which indicated that this may result in better results than monotherapies.

-- Finasteride: By inhibiting DHT (which is responsible for follicle shrinkage), finasteride prevents the hair from falling out and promotes new growth.
+Finasteride: By inhibiting DHT (which is responsible for follicle shrinkage), finasteride prevents the hair from falling out and promotes new growth.
 Finasteride is most effective on the vertex, and research into the effectiveness of long-term finasteride usage indicated that over 95% of men will experience a halt in further hair loss, 66% will see reasonable hair regrowth, and 5% will achieve marked finasteride regrowth.
-According to a long-term analysis of the Prostate Cancer Prevention Trial, published in January 2019, individuals who took finasteride had a 25% relative reduction in prostate cancer risk.

-- Dutasteride: While dutasteride is not licensed as a hair loss medication in the UK, it is widely used for this purpose as it is able to reduce DHT production more significantly compared to finasteride.
+Dutasteride: While dutasteride is not licensed as a medication for hair loss in the UK, it is widely used for this purpose as it is able to reduce DHT production more significantly compared to finasteride.
 It also has a longer half-life in the body.
 Research has found that dutasteride was slightly more effective than finasteride in stimulating new hair growth in men.

-Whether you’re looking for a topical receding hairline medication or for effective hair loss pills in the UK, the best treatment for you will depend on individual factors, and the potential side effects of each medication should also be considered.
+Whether you’re looking for a topical receding hairline medication or effective hair loss pills in the UK, the best treatment for you will depend on individual factors.
+The potential adverse effects of each medication should also be considered.

 What are the side effects of hair loss medications?

-- Minoxidil: The most common side effects reported by men and women from topical minoxidil use include contact dermatitis, scalp dryness, and unwanted facial hair growth (hypertrichosis).
-And while minoxidil is not advised for pregnant women, the American Academy of Pediatrics considers topical minoxidil to pose little to no threat in lactation.
+Minoxidil: The most common side effects reported by men and women from topical minoxidil use include contact dermatitis, scalp irritation and dryness, and unwanted facial hair growth (hypertrichosis).
+While minoxidil is not advised for pregnant women, the American Academy of Pediatrics considers topical minoxidil to pose little to no threat in lactation.

-- Finasteride: Side effects that have been reported from patients taking finasteride include temporary hair shedding, low libido, erectile dysfunction, a temporary reduction in sperm count and ejaculatory volume, testicular pain, breast enlargement and tenderness and mood disturbances.
+Finasteride: Side effects that have been reported from patients taking finasteride include temporary hair shedding, low libido, erectile dysfunction, a temporary reduction in sperm count and ejaculatory volume, testicular pain, breast enlargement and tenderness, depression and mood disturbances.

-- Dutasteride: Similar to finasteride, dutasteride’s potential side effects include sexual dysfunction, gynecomastia and mood disturbances.
+Dutasteride: Similar to finasteride, dutasteride’s potential adverse effects include sexual dysfunction, gynecomastia, depression and mood disturbances.
 Dutasteride may provoke an allergic reaction in some individuals, causing a rash or swelling of the throat, face and tongue.

 After discontinuation of these hair loss treatment options, most unwanted side effects are resolved.
 As none of these medications is a permanent hair loss solution, discontinuation is likely to cause hairs to fall out again over the subsequent months.